noahc3/apl-devcontainer/README.md

 This Docker setup creates a persistent development environment for Affinity Plugin Loader with MinGW, .NET SDK and necessary Windows SDK components (from Wine) pre-configured.

+>[!WARN]
+> Once built, the image contains copyrighted files and should only be used locally.
+Do not distribute the built container image, only distribute the source Dockerfile.

 ## Quick Start

 ### Initial Setup